 Nantwich Poor Law Union was formed on 18th February 1837.
 Its operation was overseen by an elected Board of Guardians, 88 in number, representing its 86 constituent parishes and townships as listed below (figures in brackets indicate numbers of Guardians if more than one):

-Cheshire: Acton, Acton-juxta-Mondrum, Alpraham, Alvaston, Audlem, Austerson, Baddiley, Baddington, Bartherton, Barthomley, Basford, Beeston, Bickerton, Bickley, Blankenhall, Bridgemere, Brindley, Broomhale, Buerton, Bulkeley or Buckley, Bunbury, Burland, Burwardsley, Calveley, Chalmondstone, Cheekley-with-Wrinehill, Cholmondeley, Chorley, Chorlton, Church Minshull, Cool Pilate, Church Coppenhall, Monk's Coppenhall, Crewe, Dodcot-cum-Wilkesley, Dodcot-with-Wilkesley, Doddington, Eaton, Eddlestone, Egerton, Faddiley, Hampton, Hankelow, Haslington, Hatherton, Haughton, Henhull, Hough, Hunterston, Hurleston, Larkton, Lea, Leighton, Macefen, Marbury-with-Quoisley, Nantwich (2), Newhall, Norbury, Peckforton, Poole, Ridley, Rope, Rushton, Shavington and Gresty, Sound, Spurston, Stapley, Stoke, Tarporley (2), Tilston Fernal, Tiverton, Tushingham-with-Grindley, Utkington, Walgherton, Wardle, Warmingham, Weston, Wettenhall, Willaston, Wirswale, Wistaston, Woodcot, Woolstanwood, Worleston, Wrebury-with-Frith, Wybunbury.
+Cheshire: Acton, Acton-juxta-Mondrum, Alpraham, Alvaston, Audlem, Austerson, Baddiley, Baddington, Bartherton, Barthomley, Basford, Beeston, Bickerton, Bickley, Blankenhall, Bridgemere, Brindley, Broomhale, Buerton, Bulkeley or Buckley, Bunbury, Burland, Burwardsley, Calveley, Chalmondstone, Checkley-with-Wrinehill, Cholmondeley, Chorley, Chorlton, Church Minshull, Cool Pilate, Church Coppenhall, Monk's Coppenhall, Crewe, Dodcott-cum-Wilkesley, Dodcot-with-Wilkesley, Doddington, Eaton, Eddlestone, Egerton, Faddiley, Hampton, Hankelow, Haslington, Hatherton, Haughton, Henhull, Hough, Hunterston, Hurleston, Larkton, Lea, Leighton, Macefen, Marbury-with-Quoisley, Nantwich (2), Newhall, Norbury, Peckforton, Poole, Ridley, Rope, Rushton, Shavington and Gresty, Sound, Spurston, Stapley, Stoke, Tarporley (2), Tilston Fernal, Tiverton, Tushingham-with-Grindley, Utkington, Walgherton, Wardle, Warmingham, Weston, Wettenhall, Willaston, Wirswale, Wistaston, Woodcot, Woolstanwood, Worleston, Wrebury-with-Frith, Wybunbury.